Target Destination Funds Work Toward Your Retirement Date

 Each Nationwide Target Destination Fund invests in a mix of asset classes tailored to your estimated retirement date − the date closest to the target date designated in the fund’s name.
 For example, the Nationwide Destination 2055 fund is tailored for investors planning to retire in, or close to, the year 2055.

-Your retirement date is the date when you reach the approximate age of 65 years (or, in the case of the Nationwide Retirement Income Fund, the approximate age of 85 years).
+Your retirement date is the date when you reach the approximate age of 65 years.
 The target date is the approximate date when you may choose to retire and/or begin withdrawing from the Fund.

 The principal value of each Nationwide Target Destination Fund is not guaranteed at any time, including at the target date designated in the Fund’s name.
 Over time, these funds are rebalanced to become more conservative as they near their target date.
 They will place a greater emphasis on investments that provide for income and preservation of capital and less emphasis on those offering the potential for growth.